-The investigation into the foundation was championed by conservative politicians, including President Trump, who felt that the initial investigation of the Clinton Foundation was conducted improperly.
+The investigation into the foundation was championed by conservative politicians, including President Trump, who felt that the initial FBI investigation of the Clinton Foundation was conducted improperly.

 Trump has had a largely unstable relationship with the FBI since becoming president.
 He fired the acting FBI Director, James Comey, and has openly criticized Comey’s successor, Christopher Wray, whom he appointed.

 Even liberals have acknowledged irregularities with the pattern of donations at the Clinton Foundation.
 Vox reported in 2015 that 181 Clinton Foundation donors had lobbied Clinton while she was at the State Department, a situation they called “striking.”